stanford-ppl/PlasticineTutorial/FAQs.md

 If you are building an neural network application, you can try to simulate the application with a smaller feature size or hidden size.

 Then, you can linearly scale the time required for a larger dataset based on the numbers obtained for the smaller ones.
 The power number should be roughly the same across different data sizes.

+### My Python script terminates with a `Killed` message.
+What should I do?
+This is likely due to the fact that your kernel issued an OOM killer.
+You can either run your simulation with a more powerful machine, or you should try to clean up your system memory before doing the simulation.